hp3icc/emq-TE1ws/README2.md

  # Setting

- You can configure from terminal console or using ssh client application If I download the Raspberry image already compiled, these are the data to log in:
+ You can configure from terminal console, ssh client application or use your Web browser port 8022, entering the local ip of your raspberry or hostname.

+ Example:

 User: pi